DougSalt/ABM-metadata/man/ssrepi_cli.sh.md

 #### Application ID

+A reference to the executable or script with with which the person is going to be associated with as a contributor.

 #### Person ID

+The person who has made a contribution to the executable or script referenced above.
+Note this is not necessarily as author, but might be a maintainer, an enhancer or a curator.

 #### Type of contribution

+Author, designer, programmer, i.e. any string with relevant semantic loading.

 ### Returns

-Contributor ID
+A contributor ID.

 ## SSREPI\_hutton\_person

-Inserts new Hutton person row, or updates and existing one.
-This is based on there being a user present in /etc/passwd file.
+Inserts new Hutton person into the database, or updates and existing one.
+This is based on there being a user present in something corrresponding to the /etc/passwd file.

 ### Mandatory parameters